Charges of felony DUI in Colorado are severe. You face felony DUI jail time and other repercussions if you stand convicted of a Colorado DUI felony.

 Would you know where to turn if you face criminal charges that could ruin your life?

-Award-winning DUI defense lawyer Austin Lux possesses the necessary knowledge, skill, and determination to make a difference when you and your family need it most.
+Award-winning Colorado DUI defense lawyer Austin Lux possesses the necessary knowledge, skill, and determination to make a difference when you and your family need it most.

 You can rely on former county prosecutor Austin Lux to fight vigorously to protect your valuable rights.

 Is a DUI Considered a Felony in Colorado?